diemastermonkey/projects/README.md

 I have a working prototype nearly ready for release.

 ## BrawlOS: Doors + Bash + Suicide-OS (Python/Shell/C?)
-It's like [Doors](https://github.com/diemastermonkey/doors), except instead of navigating a procgen map, you're navigating your system directories, files, processes, etc - and the environments, NPCs, items, and events are procgen'd from the properties of those things.
+Another variant of [Doors](https://github.com/diemastermonkey/doors), except instead of navigating a procgen map, you're navigating your system directories, files, processes, etc - and the environments, NPCs, items, and events are procgen'd from the properties of those things.

 It should look and act like just using Linux, except fantasy version.
 Maybe hacker themed.